-Credit Requirements for ASSOCIATE DEGREES GENERAL EDUCATION AND ADDITIONAL REQUIREMENTS IND 101 Cornerstone A: Foundations The Cornerstone course must be taken in the first term at Excelsior University and cannot be transferred in.
+Credit Requirements for ASSOCIATE DEGREES 60-67 credits

+GENERAL EDUCATION AND ADDITIONAL REQUIREMENTS Credit Hours

+IND 101 Cornerstone A: Foundations The Cornerstone course must be taken in the first term at Excelsior University and cannot be transferred in.
+3

 Written English Requirement 3

 Ethics 3

 Humanities 3

 Social Sciences/History 6

 Natural Sciences 2

 Mathematics 2

 Arts and Sciences Electives 9

 INL 102 Information Literacy 1

 Capstone The Capstone course must be taken at Excelsior University and cannot be transferred in.
 3

-Additional collegiate-level study 23 30

 Additional collegiate-level study Requirements vary by degree.
-Specific details can be found under each degree listing in this catalog.23-30TOTAL DEGREE CREDITS REQUIRED60-67
+Specific details can be found under each degree listing in this catalog.
+23-30

+TOTAL DEGREE CREDITS REQUIRED 60-67